 Often times a hunky piece of ribeye or filet catches your attention at the market.
 However, there are other options for tender, flavorful, and more affordable cuts that are often overlooked.
 The next time a beef craving creeps up, try something new and exciting and grab the unsung skirt steak.

 Skirt steak can be simply seasoned or marinated for extra gusto—it’s often used to make fajitas.
-It’s best cooked in high heat for a short time, to deliver juicy slices of meat quickly to the dinner table.
+It’s best cooked on high heat for a short time, to deliver juicy slices of meat quickly to the dinner table.

 Skirt steak is a thin, long cut with visible grain.
 It comes from the short plate or diaphragm area of the steer, just under the rib section.

-- The outside skirt is more desirable, because it’s tender and less coarse.
-It will be about three to four inches wide, about 1/2- to 1-inch thick, and noticeably longer compared to the inside cut.
+- The outside skirt is more desirable because it’s tender and less coarse.
+It will be about 3 to 4 inches wide, about 1/2 to 1 inch thick, and noticeably longer compared to the inside cut.

-- The inside skirt is wider, about five to seven inches, half as thick, and yields a more chewy bite.
-If only the inside skirt is available, tenderize it with a mallet to 1/4-inch thickness, plus a marinade.
+- The inside skirt is wider, about 5 to 7 inches, half as thick, and yields a chewier bite.
+If only the inside skirt is available, tenderize it with a mallet to 1/4-inch thickness and use a marinade.

 Sometimes it’s hard to tell if the steak you’re looking at is an inside or outside cut, especially since the beef is folded when packed.
 If the butcher is available, I recommend asking about the location of the cut.